Static and Dynamic Models for Multivariate Distribution Forecasts: Proper Scoring Rule Tests of Factor-Quantile vs. Multivariate GARCH Models: Empirical Results

 \subsection{Univariate Forecasting Accuracy Results}

 Both \citet{gneiting2008b} and \citet{scheuerer2015} emphasise the importance of testing the accuracy of univariate distribution forecasts derived from multivariate models.
 Applying multivariate tests alone is not sufficient because we require a model that forecasts accurate marginals as well as one that correctly captures the dependence between them.
-So in this section we present the results of applying weighted CRPS to each model listed in the initial set $\mathcal{M}_0$ defined in \autoref{Table:ModelDescription} and then finding the MCS derived from these scores. \autoref{Table:univariateMCSAB} lists the $p$-values of the MCS for uniformly weighted CRPS using the entire out-of-sample period in each case.
-Note that the larger the $p$-value the better the performance of the model.\footnote{Tables corresponding to different weights and different sample periods are available from the authors upon request.
-We also applied pairwise hypothesis tests based on the CRPS test statistics from \citet{gneiting2013}.
-These largely agree and further validate the results of the MCS, so we do not include these for brevity.}
+So in this section we present the results of applying weighted CRPS to each model listed in the initial set $\mathcal{M}_0$ defined in \autoref{Table:ModelDescription} and then finding the MCS derived from these scores.